Predicted number counts and clustering of Hi galaxies from future radio surveys: Telescope and Survey Specification

 In this section, we calculate the expected sensitivity for detecting the 21cm line from individual galaxies based on the SKA-MID receiver and array specifications.
 See \cite{yahya10.1093/mnras/stv695} for further details.

 The root mean square (rms) flux density measured by a radio interferometer in the limit of a large number of dishes is given by

-Here, $k_{\rm B}$ is the Boltzmann constant, $T_{\rm sys}$ is the system temperature, $A_{\rm eff}$ is the total effective collecting area, $\delta \nu$ is the width of the frequency channel, and $t_p$ is the observation time per pointing.
-Assuming reasonable values associated with modern arrays, the equation can be re-written as
+Here, $k_{\rm B}$ is the Boltzmann constant, $T_{\rm sys}$ is the system temperature, $A_{\rm eff}$ is the total effective collecting area, $\delta \nu$ is the width of the frequency channel, and $t_p$ is the observation time per pointing. {\edit This is the flux density rms in each frequency channel.
+Scaling by values representative of modern arrays}, the equation can be re-written as

-If the total useful observing time for a survey, $t_{\rm tot}$, is divided uniformly across a survey area $S_{\rm area}$, $t_p$ can be calculated as
+If the total useful observing time for a survey, $t_{\rm tot}$, is divided uniformly across a {\edit survey area $\Omega_{\,{\rm survey}}$,} $t_p$ can be calculated as

 Here, $\lambda$ is the wavelength, and $D_{\rm dish}$ is the dish diameter, where the value in the square bracket is the area per pointing equal to the area of the primary beam as a function of wavelength.
 With SKA-MID, for a 5,000~deg$^2$ survey over 10,000~hours \citep{2020PASA...37....7S}, $t_p$ corresponds to 3.55 and 0.95 hours at the central frequency of Band 1 (350 -- 1050 MHz) and Band 2 (950 -- 1760 MHz) respectively.